-Frameworks, concepts and tools for management and career effectiveness.
-Assessment of managerial strengths, weaknesses, and potential.
-Team building, public speaking, networking, decision making, creativity and problem solving.
-Career development techniques including data mining, job search, behavior based interviewing, and negotiation skills with practical application of those concepts.
+Managerial and Career Effectiveness offers frameworks, concepts, and tools for management and career effectiveness.
+This course introduces concepts of assessing managerial strengths, weaknesses, and potential.
+You’ll understand team building, public speaking, networking, and decision making, as well as creativity and problem-solving.
+Using career development techniques, including data mining, job search, behavior-based interviewing, and negotiation skills, you’ll learn the practical application of these concepts.

+All MBA students are required to complete a practicum course.
 Practicum course options are included in the “Elective and Practicum Courses” descriptions of this document and indicated with a *P.

+All MBA students are required to complete an advanced analytics course.
 Course options to meet this requirement are included in the ‘Elective and Practicum Courses” descriptions of this document and indicated with an *A.

 Elective and Practicum Courses

-MBA 511: Data Privacy & Security (3 hrs)
+MBA 511: Data Security and Privacy (3 hrs)

 MBA 515: Enterprise Resource Planning Systems (3 hrs)